nodeloophole/nodeloophole.github.io/content.md

 * Leverage the knowledge you have
 * Custom code snippets/scaffolding

-note: How different are hero carousels , really?
+note: How different are hero carousels, really?

 ---
 ##### Increasing efficiency